 - Confirm your changes when your deployment is complete.

-Red Hat JBoss Developer Studio is an integrated development environment, or IDE, that provides tooling for writing software.
+Red Hat Developer Studio is an integrated development environment, or IDE, that provides tooling for writing software.
 You can use it to make changes to your booster’s code.

-Importing your booster’s code creates a project in Red Hat JBoss Developer Studio and enables you to start making changes.
+Importing your booster’s code creates a project in Red Hat Developer Studio and enables you to start making changes.

-- Ensure Developer Studio is running.
+- Red Hat Developer Studio running.

-- Click File → Import.
+- In Developer Studio, Click File → Import.

 - Start editing your project after your import is complete.